Huasenberg/Sudoku-Vocabulary/README.md

 - When a user wants to erase a filled cell, the user will select the desired cell to be erased and click the erase button

+### `Scenario 1`

+- Given: The user is in the process of solving a puzzle and has selected a certain cell that was not pre-filled
+- When: The user clicks on the erase button in the top left corner
+- Then: The content of the cell gets erased and cell appears to be empty to the user

+### `Scenario 2`

+- Given: The user is in the process of solving a puzzle and has selected a certain cell that was pre-filled
+- When: The user clicks on the erase button in the top left corner
+- Then: The application does not allow the deletion of the cell content and a toast message appears with the message 'cannot erase pre-filled cell'

 ## 15. BETTER VICTORY DETECTION

 ### Status: **Implemented**